-The DPU has a special consumer hotline staffed by advocates who are trained to help consumers when companies do not follow the law or refuse to make reasonable agreements.
-DPU's advocates are not lawyers, and they will not represent you.
-However, DPU advocates are able to resolve many of the problems that customers have with utility companies.
+The DPU has a special consumer division staffed by individuals who are trained to help consumers when companies do not follow the law or refuse to make reasonable agreements.
+DPU's staff are not lawyers, and they will not represent you.
+However, DPU staff are often able to resolve many of the problems that customers have with utility companies.

-Before calling the DPU consumer line, you must first try to resolve your problem directly with the utility company.
-You can do this by calling the company's Customer Service number or writing the company a letter.
-If this fails to resolve the
+Before contacting the DPU consumer division, you must first try to resolve your problem directly with the utility company.
+You can do this by contacting the utility company's Customer Service number or writing the company a letter.
+If this fails to resolve the problem, contact the DPU Consumer Division and explain the problem, providing as many details as possible.